ajoneil/jemu/README.md

 | `-V, --version`             | Print version information and exit.                                                                                                             | —       |

+## Dev Builds

+The repository has a Github Actions workflow that runs on every push to the `dev` branch and contains native app image artifacts for Windows, MacOS and Linux, which will stay available for 90 days afterwards: https://github.com/ArkoSammy12/jemu/actions/workflows/dev-build.yml

+These builds are not well tested and may have bugs.

 ## Building

 A Java Development Kit targeting Java version 25 or later is required to build this project.